In this article, I’m sharing the top questions to ask a financial advisor in 2024.

 To help you with this challenge, here are three simple steps explaining how to choose the best financial advisor for YOUR needs:

-3. Interview 3-5 of the Best Financial Advisors and Ask Them Tough Questions.
+- Interview and Evaluate 3-5 of the Best Financial Advisors.
 The best financial advisors will display patience during the interview and welcome your hard-hitting questions.
 They should also provide a detailed process to help you further evaluate them.

 Bonus Tip: Before officially hiring a financial advisor, review their professional background for infractions, client complaints, felonies, and more.
 You can quickly do this at no cost at BrokerCheck and the Investment Advisor Public Disclosure (IAPD) website.